mert-solak/react-drop-zone/README.md

   const { files, control, fileList, totalFileSize, fileInDropZone } = useDropZone({ getFilesAs: 'base64' });

   // default components can be overwritten with buttonComponent
-  // and contentComponent or their styles can be updated via classNames return <DropZone multiple accept={['.png']} control={control} />;
+  // and contentComponent or container style can be updated via className return <DropZone multiple accept={['.png']} control={control} />;
 };
 ```